 While wrapping is not unbreakable, it makes it harder for an intruder to get access to the encryption key.
 Even in cases where a different key is supplied for each encrypted data value, you should not embed the key value within a package.
 Instead, wrap the package that performs the key management (that is, data transformation or padding).

-Oracle Database PL/SQL Language Reference for additional information about the
+Oracle Database PL/SQL Packages and Types Reference for additional information about the

 WRAP command line utility and the